ivanmolto/imaige/README.md

 Some iterations has been tried to keep the smart wallet address persistent (local storage but not safe) and Auth0 with Hasura.

+The smart contract has been deployed to the Gnosis mainnet and the address is: 0xAdBBd2Dbf5B4FCdaeE7bFCC2f24Bc88c08fB078F

 TODO: Keep persistent the smart wallet address from Transaction Kit and from there ->

 TODO: Smart Wallet address balance via `useEtherspotBalances()`